henrinormak/Heimdall/README.md

 * Tests, adding tests would also likely increase security
 * Additional configurability, perhaps allowing non-permanent keys
 * Error handling, currently most of the API simply returns `nil`s whenever an error occurs, this should be changed and proper error reporting should be implemented
+* Reducing the number of optionals in the public API of the Heimdall instances.
 * CocoaPods/Carthage support, perhaps some users prefer using dependencies over CocoaPods/Carthage

 ## Contact